golemfactory/golem-docs/src/pages/docs/golem/payments/layer-2-payments.md

 {% docnavigation title="Next steps" %}

-- If you're interested in running a requestor on the Polygon Ethereum mainnet, to be able to leverage the main pool of Golem providers, please refer to [Using Golem on the mainnet](/docs/creators/javascript/guides/switching-to-mainnet).
+- If you're interested in running a requestor on the Polygon Ethereum, to be able to leverage the main pool of Golem providers, please refer to [Using Golem on the mainnet](/docs/creators/javascript/guides/switching-to-mainnet).

-- You can be also interested how you can send GLM tokens from the Ethereum Mainnet to Polygon and vice versa: [GLM  mainnet polygon conversion](/docs/golem/payments/golem-token-conversion)
+- You can be also interested how you can send GLM tokens from the Ethereum to Polygon and vice versa: [GLM  mainnet polygon conversion](/docs/golem/payments/golem-token-conversion)

 {% /docnavigation %}